ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/create.rst

 - Create a new Email Address Victim Asset and add it to the Victim
 - Associate an existing Group to the Victim, and create a new **Bad Guy** Adversary Group and associate it to the Victim
-- Add an **Additional Analysis and Context** Attribute to the Victim
+- Add a Description (i.e., a default Description Attribute) to the Victim
 - Apply the **Targeted Attack** standard Tag and the **T1566 - Phishing** ATT&CK® Tag to the Victim
 - Configure the Victim's nationality, organization, suborganization, and work location